pluots/sql-udf/README.md

 Important version note: this crate relies on a feature called generic associated types (GATs) which are only available on rust >= 1.65.
-This version only just became stable (2022-11-03), so be sure to run `rustup update`, or use the nightly toolchain.
+This version only just became stable (2022-11-03), so be sure to run `rustup update` if you run into compiler issues.

 ### Symbol Inspection